How do I get ING's additional Savings Maximiser variable rate?

 Things to Note:

-If ING increase/decrease the Savings Accelerator rates, will it apply to my Savings Accelerator?
+If ING increase/decrease the Personal or Business Savings rates, will it apply to my account?

 Yes.
 The interest rates for the Savings Accelerator are variable rates.
-Therefore, if we increase or decrease the standard variable rates, it will apply to your Savings Accelerator from the effective date.
+Therefore, if we increase or decrease the ongoing variable rates, it will apply to your Savings Accelerator from the effective date.

 Why do I need Security Codes?